blaeser/parallelchecker/README.md

 The **Parallel Checker** is a static analyzer for Visual Studio® and VS Code that detects data races, deadlocks, and other concurrency issues in C#.

+## Version 2.7.0 Released
+The latest Parallel Checker release 2.7.0 provides compatbility with the latest Visual Studio® 2022 versions 17.4.2 onwards.
+The update is available on Visual Studio® Marketplace.

 ## Highlights

 * **Static**: Finds issues that are hard to identify through tests.